Parades, music, and fancy dresses – find out how they celebrate Carnival in Portugal and where to find all the parties!

 Last up we have Ash Wednesday, or Quarta-feira de Cinzas.
 Ash Wednesday marks the end of the Carnival celebrations and the start of Lent.
 With this, the beginning of a 40-day fasting period begins, and some people partake in different traditional practices.

-Main Carnival traditions in Portugal
+Main Portuguese Carnival traditions

 This part will get you excited to experience the exotic celebrations!

-First up, the tradition that Carnival in Portugal can’t take place without vibrant costumes and masks.
+First up, the tradition that Carnival in Portugal can’t take place without vibrant costumes and masks, including colorful costumes that are a feast for the eyes.
 It’s an amalgamation of creativity and tradition, and it often takes months to perfect the looks.
-People of all ages dress up in the most elaborate costumes while incorporating traditional themes such as mythical creatures, animals, or political figures.

 These costumes are worn to another main tradition: parades and street parties!
 This festivity is known for its lively street parties in cities and towns across the country.
 You’ll find locals, expats, and tourists dancing, singing, and celebrating to the music and brass bands.